 The role and value of mentoring cannot be underestimated.
-The college highly recommends that faculty identify mentors whom can be relied upon to provide useful, timely and candid feedback on a variety of relevant topics from career planning to document preparation.
+The Polytechnic highly recommends that faculty identify mentors whom can be relied upon to provide useful, timely and candid feedback on a variety of relevant topics from career planning to document preparation.
 The motto most fitting with regard to mentoring is "start early, go often".
-It is recommended that regular counsel with senior faculty and department heads be done during preparation of promotion and tenure{ XE "Tenure" }{ XE "Criteria:tenure" } documents.
+It is recommended that regular counsel with senior faculty and department heads be done during preparation of promotion and tenure documents.
 Each department within the college maintains sample documents for review by faculty members.
 The department head should be consulted to review these sample documents.